 Speech.
 Your little chatterbox may be using two-word sentences and probably has a rapidly increasing vocabulary.
 They follow simple instructions and can copy actions and words.
 Doesn't sound familiar?
 At 26 months old, speech development can vary widely from child to child, so rest assured, they’ll likely reach their 26-month-old milestones on their own timeline.
 But a 26-month-old who is not talking should definitely be evaluated, as a hearing problem could be causing the speech delay, or your child might need a little extra help from speech therapy.
 Encourage speech development by having conversations with your 26-month-old throughout the day.

-- Potty training.
+Potty training.
 If your child is using the potty, you have reached one of the most exciting 26-month-old milestones, and it probably feels like a huge victory!
 (Congrats!)
 But know that potty training setbacks can happen.
 If your child is having a lot of accidents, it simply means the potty training process isn't over yet.
 Potty training a 26-month-old doesn't happen overnight.
 Remember that every time your 26-month-old baby has an accident, they’re learning from it.
 Keep the process positive by praising successes and helping clean up (without making a big deal about it) when they don’t make it to the bathroom.
-Don’t t fret if your child hasn’t started potty training yet; the average age for potty training is about 30 months.
+Don’t fret if your child hasn’t started potty training yet; all kids potty train at their own pace.